Article verified by the Tequesta pedagogical team, based on daily work with children aged 1.5–6 years at our bilingual preschool in Warsaw.

 The teacher's response to conflict in preschool should be balanced and conscious.
 Key is observing the situation, understanding its context, and intervening when the safety of children is at risk.
 However, it is equally important to allow children to try to resolve conflicts on their own, which is a valuable educational experience.
 Teachers should strive to create an environment where children learn empathy, negotiation, and problem-solving.

-How to respond to information about a conflict?
+How to respond when you hear about a conflict

 Upon learning about a conflict involving a child, a calm and balanced reaction is key.
 It is important to listen to the teacher's account, as well as to talk to the child, trying to maintain objectivity and focus on the facts.
 Understanding the causes and context of the situation allows better support for the child in learning to cope with emotions and building healthy social relationships.